 There are several reasons why we feel more tired in the autumn.
-It can even be a combination of several factors that can change a productive person into a tired sloth.
+It can even be a combination of several factors that will change an otherwise productive person into a tired sloth.

 1. Shorter days

-The time when there is still daylight at nine o’clock in the evening will come back in several months.
-When the sun shines all day, we can’t be in a bad mood and spend all day in bed.
+The period when there is still daylight at nine o’clock in the evening and we can spend time outside will come back in several months.
+When the sun shines all day, we can’t be in a bad mood and spend the day under the duvet in bed.
 But that changes in the autumn.

 In this case, Vitamin D supplementation could help, at least partially.
 It is also used to improve mood in people who have long-term mental health problems.